Howick

 Civil Construction Projects in Howick

-Howick's established character combined with ongoing residential intensification generates diverse project requirements.
+Howick's established character and ongoing residential intensification generate varied project requirements.
+Here's what we see most often.

 Residential Infill & Subdivision

-Older Howick properties on larger sections are being subdivided for townhouse and duplex development.
-We deliver complete civil works including site clearance, bulk earthworks, retaining walls on sloping sections, new drainage connections, and driveway formation for multi-unit developments.
+Older Howick properties on larger sections are being subdivided for townhouse and duplex development, and the civil scope that comes with it is real: site clearance, bulk earthworks, retaining walls on sloping sections, new drainage connections, and driveway formation for multi-unit developments.
+We deliver the complete civil package on these infill jobs.

 Coastal Retaining & Drainage

-Waterfront properties along Eastern Beach, Cockle Bay, and Mellons Bay require retaining walls designed for coastal conditions - salt-resistant materials, comprehensive drainage behind walls, and foundations accounting for variable clay and coastal erosion.
-We design and build for long-term coastal durability.
+Waterfront properties along Eastern Beach, Cockle Bay, and Mellons Bay need retaining walls built for coastal conditions.
+Salt-resistant materials.
+Proper drainage behind the wall face.
+Foundations accounting for variable clay and coastal erosion over time.
+We design and build for long-term coastal durability, not just what passes inspection on day one.

 Stormwater Upgrades

-Howick's aging stormwater infrastructure struggles with increasing impervious surfaces from infill development.
-We install detention systems, upgraded pipe networks, and on-site stormwater management meeting Auckland Council's current requirements for redevelopment consents.
+Howick's ageing stormwater infrastructure is under increasing pressure from infill development adding impervious surfaces.
+Detention systems, upgraded pipe networks, on-site stormwater management that meets Auckland Council's current requirements for redevelopment consents.
+It's an area where cutting corners comes back to bite.

 Expert Insight